Table of Contents

-Consumption coagulopathies (Disseminated intravascular coagulation, DIC)
+Consumption coagulopathies (disseminated intravascular coagulation, DIC)

 This systemic coagulation activation hyperstimulates the hemostasis system, leading to excessive consumption of coagulation factors, antithrombin, and platelets.
-This results in an increased bleeding tendency with a host of possible bleeding complications and even shock.
-The disseminated microthrombi activate increased fibrinolysis along with proteolysis of other coagulation factors.
+This results in an increased bleeding tendency that may lead to bleeding complications or even shock—the disseminated microthrombi increases fibrinolysis along with proteolysis of other coagulation factors.

 Consumption coagulopathy may cause secondary increased reactive fibrinolysis and exaggerate the consumption of coagulation factors via proteolysis.
 Reactive fibrinolysis means that increased fibrinolysis is only activated after preceding thrombus formation.
 Fibrinolytic therapy is used for vascular occlusions.

-Therapy for Disorders of Secondary Hemostasis
+Therapy for Secondary Hemostasis Disorders

 Increased Tendency to Clot